business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Widely regarded as one of the most influential management experts in the early days of classical management theory, Mary Parker Follett used psychology and human relations within industrial management to revolutionize organizational behavior theory.
 Follett was a social worker, author, lecturer and management consultant who provided personal advice to countless individuals, including President Theodore Roosevelt.

-Follett’s management theory, particularly its focus on coordination and employee engagement, remains relevant to small businesses today.
+Follett’s management theory, particularly its focus on coordination and employee engagement, remains relevant to small and midsize businesses (SMBs) today.
 Discover how to implement Follett’s principles in your company for organizational success.

 The management theory of Mary Parker Follett

 Follett, known as the “mother of modern management,” believed management was “the art of getting things done through people.”
-Though she never managed a for-profit enterprise, she offered valuable insight on the importance of managers and supervisors “powering with” employers rather than “powering over” them, and collaborating with workers to solve conflicts.
+Though she never managed a for-profit enterprise, she offered valuable insight into the importance of managers and supervisors “powering with” employees, rather than “powering over” them, and collaborating with workers to solve conflicts.

 “Leadership is not defined by the exercise of power but by the capacity to increase the sense of power among those led,” Follett famously said.
 “The most essential work of the leader is to create more leaders.”

 • Direct contact: Direct contact between employees and managers helps organizations avoid conflict and misunderstandings.
-Holding regular meetings or discussing assignments in person is a simple way to practice this principle.
+Holding regular meetings and discussing assignments in person are simple ways to practice this principle.
 [See our top tips for more productive meetings.]

-• Early stages: Managers should learn and master coordination straightaway.
-No employee should feel less important than the next; each has a significant role that complements others.
+• Early stages: Managers should learn and master coordination right away.
+No employee should feel less important than another; each has a significant role that complements the others.

 • Reciprocal relationship: Every worker, regardless of their level in the hierarchy, is responsible for pulling their weight and integrating with the rest of the organization.
-No one person should be trying less or more than another – it’s a team effort.
+No single person should be trying less or more than another; it’s a team effort.

 • Continuous process: Managers must maintain coordination.
 Don’t just learn these principles and forget about them; channel them in everything you do.